mattyod/wsrun/README.md

 in order, continuing when command outputs a line containing "Compilation complete"

 `yarn wsrun --exclude-missing test` will run the test script only on packages that have it

+`yarn wsrun --changedSince --exclude-missing test` will run the test script only on packages that have c hanged since master branch and have `test` command

 #### Additional arguments to scripts